2nd Trimester

 What to Prioritize

-• Iron: 60 mg/day — palak, beetroot, pomegranate, jaggery, plus your supplement
+• Iron — palak, beetroot, pomegranate, jaggery, plus the iron-folic-acid (IFA) supplement prescribed at your visits.
+Take the supplement exactly as your doctor advises

 • DHA/Omega-3 — important for baby’s brain development.
 Fish (rohu, pomfret), walnuts, flaxseeds